Consistent gas-phase C/O abundances from UV and optical emission lines: a robust scale for chemical evolution across cosmic time: Introduction

 Establishing the ADF of carbon and the consistency of UV- and optical-based C/O abundances requires a sample of targets with both CEL and RL measurements.
 We note that in practice this analysis is based on the C$^{2+}$ and O$^{2+}$ ions, as opposed to the total abundances, although ionization correction factors are often small \citep[e.g.,][]{Berg2016}.
 Previously, \citet{Toribio2017} reported the ADF(C$^{2+}$) for 6 \Hii\ regions and found that they are consistent on average with ADF(O$^{2+}$).
 Their CEL-based C/O and C/H measurements required using the ratio of UV \Ciiiuv~$\lambda\lambda$1907,1909 to optical emission lines (e.g., \Oiii~$\lambda$5007 and \Hb).
 Such measurements are highly sensitive to dust attenuation between UV and optical lines, as well as potentially non trivial relative flux calibration between the UV and optical spectra.
 The combination of UV and optical data thus limits the precision of CEL-based C$^{2+}$/O$^{2+}$ measurements.

 A goal of our work in this paper is to minimize uncertainty by measuring the C$^{2+}$/O$^{2+}$ ratio using only UV CELs, specifically \Ciiiuv~$\lambda\lambda$1907,1909 and \Oiiiuv~$\lambda\lambda$1661,1666.
-This reduces the corrections and associated uncertainty for dust attenuation and cross-instrument flux calibration.
+This reduces the corrections and associated uncertainty for dust attenuation and cross-instrument flux calibration \citep[e.g.,][]{Izotov2023}.
 These UV CEL-based results allow a direct comparison with the C$^{2+}$/O$^{2+}$ ratio measured using optical RLs.
 With a previously determined ADF(O$^{2+}$), we are able to find the ADF(C$^{2+}$).
 There are only two existing reliable measurements of C$^{2+}$ and O$^{2+}$ derived from these two methods with equivalent UV data, and we include them in our analysis.
 Additionally, we investigate whether the same temperature fluctuations proposed to cause the oxygen ADF can explain that of carbon.
-The temperature fluctuation parameter, t$^{2}$, is calculated to bring oxygen abundances derived from CELs into exact agreement with the values determined from RLs.
+The dimensionless variance, t$^{2}$, quantifies the magnitude of the temperature fluctuations.
+It is typically calculated to bring oxygen abundances derived from CELs into exact agreement with the values determined from RLs.
 We use this value to correct both carbon and oxygen in the C$^{2+}$/O$^{2+}$ ratio.

+The magnitude of the fluctuations can be quantified by t2 , the dimensionless variance that is derived from the ADF.

 The paper is structured as follows.
 We outline the selected \Hii\ regions, observations, and data reduction in Section~\ref{sec:observations}.
 In Section~\ref{sec:Analysis} we describe our emission line fits, dust attenuation, and sources of uncertainty in the C$^{2+}$/O$^{2+}$ abundance.
 Finally, we present our C$^{2+}$/O$^{2+}$ measurements determined using UV CELs and temperature fluctuations along with the resulting ADF(C$^{2+}$) in Section~\ref{sec:results}, with the main conclusions discussed in Section~\ref{sec:conclusions}.